phil-markarian/portainer-templates/.github/README.md

 If you're using your own template file, but don't want to fork this repository, you can instead simply pass your `templates.json` file to the above Docker container as a volume, with `-v "${PWD}/templates.json:/usr/share/nginx/html/templates.json"`

 ---
+This repository provides a comprehensive list of Portainer templates, generated using scripts and GitHub Actions.
+It includes a variety of sources and allows easy integration of new templates.

 ## Editing

-The `template.json` file is generated using the scripts in [`lib`](https://github.com/Lissy93/portainer-templates/tree/main/lib), using GitHub Actions.
-Running the `make` command will download all listed sources, parse them, and combine them with anything in the sources dir, outputting the `templates.json` file.<br>
+The `template.json` file is generated using the scripts in [`lib`](https://github.com/phil-markarian/portainer-templates/tree/main/lib) and GitHub Actions.
+Running the `make` command will download all listed sources, parse them, and combine them with anything in the sources directory, outputting the `templates.json` file.

-_So, you only need to edit **either** the [`sources.csv`](https://github.com/Lissy93/portainer-templates/blob/main/sources.csv) file, **or** add your templates directly into the [`sources/`](https://github.com/Lissy93/portainer-templates/tree/main/sources) directory._
+**Note:** You only need to edit **either** the [`sources.csv`](https://github.com/phil-markarian/portainer-templates/blob/main/sources.csv) file, **or** add your templates directly into the [`sources/`](https://github.com/phil-markarian/portainer-templates/tree/main/sources) directory.

-### Adding a new Source
+### Adding a New Source

-If you're maintaining your own list of Portainer templates, and would like them to be included, just add the URL to your template.json file to [`sources.csv`](https://github.com/Lissy93/portainer-templates/blob/main/sources.csv), along with a name.
-When the action runs, it will download the content, parse it and add it to the final template.
+If you're maintaining your own list of Portainer templates and would like them to be included, just add the URL to your `template.json` file to [`sources.csv`](https://github.com/phil-markarian/portainer-templates/blob/main/sources.csv), along with a name.
+When the action runs, it will download the content, parse it, and add it to the final template.

-### Adding a Template / Template list
+### Adding a Template / Template List

-Alternatively, place your template file within the [`sources`](https://github.com/Lissy93/portainer-templates/tree/main/sources) directory, and it will be automatically combined into the main `template.json`.
-Be sure that your template corresponds to [Portainer's App Template JSON Format](https://docs.portainer.io/advanced/app-templates/format).
+Alternatively, place your template file within the [`sources`](https://github.com/phil-markarian/portainer-templates/tree/main/sources) directory, and it will be automatically combined into the main `template.json`.
+Ensure that your template corresponds to [Portainer's App Template JSON Format](https://docs.portainer.io/advanced/app-templates/format).

 ### Validating Templates

-There is a schema defined in [`Schema.json`](https://github.com/Lissy93/portainer-templates/blob/main/Schema.json), which can be used to validate any Portainer template.
+There is a schema defined in [`Schema.json`](https://github.com/phil-markarian/portainer-templates/blob/main/Schema.json), which can be used to validate any Portainer template.
 Run `make validate` to ensure your template conforms to Portainer's App Template [specification](https://docs.portainer.io/advanced/app-templates/format).

-### Maintaining your own Templates
+### Maintaining Your Own Templates

-If you'd like to use this repo as a base, but maintain your own list of template, just fork the repository, and update `lissy93` with your username in the import URL.
+If you'd like to use this repo as a base but maintain your own list of templates, just fork the repository and update `phil-markarian` with your username in the import URL.

+## Scripts

+### init_and_update.py

+- **Purpose:** Downloads template sources, validates them, and updates the local repository.
+- **Usage:** Run the script to fetch templates from URLs listed in `sources.csv`, validate them, and update the repository.
+Handles rate limits and logs detailed processing information.
+- **Logs:**
+  - `template_processing.log`: Contains detailed logs of template processing, including download attempts, validation results, and any errors encountered.

+### combine_and_remove.py

+- **Purpose:** Combines templates from various sources and removes duplicates.
+- **Usage:** Run the script to load, filter, and combine templates into `templates.json`.
+It also logs updates and errors.
+- **Logs:**
+  - `combine_and_remove.log`: Contains logs of the template combination process, including loaded files, any JSON decoding errors, and duplicate removals.
+  - `template_updates.log`: Logs details of templates that were added or modified during the combination process.

+### read_me_list.py

+- **Purpose:** Generates lists of templates and sources for the README file.
+- **Usage:** Run the script to update the README with the current list of templates and sources.
+- **Logs:** This script does not generate logs.

+### sort.py (Optional)

+- **Purpose:** Sorts the templates in `templates.json` alphabetically by title and ensures consistent key ordering.
+- **Usage:** Run the script to sort templates and write the sorted data back to `templates.json`.
+- **Logs:** This script prints the result of the sorting process to the console.

+### validate.py (Manual Use)

+- **Purpose:** Validates the `templates.json` file against the schema defined in `Schema.json` and additional checks.
+- **Usage:** Run the script to validate templates, checking for missing required properties and ensuring they conform to Portainer's format.
+- **Logs:** This script prints validation errors and details to the console.

+## How to Use the Repository

+1. **Fork the Repository:** Create your own fork to maintain a personalized list of templates.
+2. **Add Sources:** Edit the [`sources.csv`](https://github.com/phil-markarian/portainer-templates/blob/main/sources.csv) file to include URLs to your template lists.
+3. **Add Templates Directly:** Place your template files in the [`sources`](https://github.com/phil-markarian/portainer-templates/tree/main/sources) directory.
+4. **Run Scripts:**
+   - `init_and_update.py` to fetch and update templates from listed sources.
+   - `combine_and_remove.py` to combine and filter templates.
+   - `read_me_list.py` to update the README with the current templates and sources.
+   - `sort.py` (optional) to sort templates in `templates.json`.
+   - `validate.py` to validate templates if you are adding them manually.

+By following these steps, you can easily manage and maintain your list of Portainer templates.

 ---